TomasCruz/grpc-web-fahrenheit/README.md

 #### Return codes:
 - OK (200) is returned when ran successfully, with the body containing celsius/fahrenheit pair.
 - NotAcceptable (406) if path parameter can't be parsed to a float64
-- FailedDependency (424) if gRPC dependancy (grpc-server-fahrenheit) returned error
+- FailedDependency (424) if gRPC dependancy returned error
 - InternalServerError (500) is returned in case of general errors.

 ### /f2c/[:fahr]